jagregory/abrash-zen-of-asm/src/chapter-14.md

 Is1:
 ```

-However, this approach would take a *lot* of code to handle all 128 characters — somewhere between 4 and 7 bytes for each character after the first, or between 508 and 889 bytes in all.
+However, this approach would take a *lot* of code to handle all 128 characters—somewhere between 4 and 7 bytes for each character after the first, or between 508 and 889 bytes in all.
 It would be slow as well, since seven comparisons and conditional jumps would be required to identify each character.
-Worse yet, some of the conditional jumps would have to be implemented as reverse-polarity conditional jumps around unconditional jumps, since conditional jumps only have a range of +127 to -128 bytes — and we know how slow jumps around jumps can be.
+Worse yet, some of the conditional jumps would have to be implemented as reverse-polarity conditional jumps around unconditional jumps, since conditional jumps only have a range of +127 to -128 bytes—and we know how slow jumps around jumps can be.

 The failing of the above approach is that it uses code to translate a value in AL into a routine's offset to be loaded into IP.
 Because the mapping of values to offsets covers every value from 0 through 127 and is well-defined, it can be handled far more efficiently in the form of data than in the form of endless test-and-branch code.
 How?
-By constructing a table of offsets — a jump table — with the position of each routine's offset in the table corresponding to the value used to select that routine:
+By constructing a table of offsets—a jump table—with the position of each routine's offset in the table corresponding to the value used to select that routine:

 ```nasm
 Jump7BitASCIITable  label   word